-- (OMHSAS.6) Support telehealth services with one-time funds for behavioral health providers who provide rehabilitative services to purchase equipment and training supports to enhance telehealth services.
+• (OMHSAS.6) Support telehealth services with one-time funds for behavioral health providers who provide rehabilitative services to purchase equipment and training supports to enhance telehealth services.
 This activity enhances and strengthens HCBS as this service minimizes wait times for behavioral health services and affords individuals to receive services from their home thereby reducing mental disability and restoring beneficiaries to their best functional level.
 In addition, statewide access to services is made available to individuals who require the services of a specialist.
-The use of telehealth technology has been widely utilized by providers who are either directly providing HCBS or who are providing non-HCBS clinical services to individuals who are also receiving HCBS services. - January 2024 Update: OMHSAS has received a total of 347 applications for this funding opportunity.
+The use of telehealth technology has been widely utilized by providers who are either directly providing HCBS or who are providing non-HCBS clinical services to individuals who are also receiving HCBS services.

+- April 2024 Update: OMHSAS funded a total of 132 small behavioral health providers, distributing all dollars for this initiative. - January 2024 Update: OMHSAS has received a total of 347 applications for this funding opportunity.
 The number of applications includes those providers who were initially ineligible for the funding opportunity due to missing/incomplete information as well as any resubmitted applications for the same provider.
-To date, 127 of those applications have been approved. - o July 2023 Update: OMHSAS has received a total of 223 applications for this funding opportunity.
-The number of applications includes those providers who were initially ineligible for the funding opportunity due to missing/incomplete information as well as any resubmitted applications for the same provider.
-To date, 96 of those applications have been approved.
-Providers who received funding in the first quarter of CY 2023, have begun to submit spending reports with invoices for verification of appropriate spending.

-- (OMHSAS.5) Provide for technical assistance to implement assisted outpatient therapy (AOT) for enhanced outpatient treatment for individuals in the civil court system who experience serious mental illness.
+To date, 127 of those applications have been approved. - (OMHSAS.5) Provide for technical assistance to implement assisted outpatient therapy (AOT) for enhanced outpatient treatment for individuals in the civil court system who experience serious mental illness.
 AOT is the practice of providing outpatient treatment under civil court order to individuals with serious mental illness who have demonstrated difficulty engaging with treatment on a voluntary basis.
-This activity increases access to less restrictive treatment options and community settings and supports the functioning of individuals who may be concurrently enrolled in HCBS or who may be eligible for these services in the future. - January 2024 Update: The vendor continues to hold webinars and in-person meetings with counties and stakeholders, including judges and mental health administrators.
+This activity increases access to less restrictive treatment options and community settings and supports the functioning of individuals who may be concurrently enrolled in HCBS or who may be eligible for these services in the future. - April 2024 Update: None at this time. - January 2024 Update: The vendor continues to hold webinars and in-person meetings with counties and stakeholders, including judges and mental health administrators.
 The webinars continue to have an attendance of over 40 people.
 One county has officially signed on to receive grant funding.
-Two additional counties are in conversation to sign on. - o July 2023 Update: None at this time. - (OMHSAS.7) Fund scholarships to expand the number of certified peer specialists (CPS) in Pennsylvania to ensure a strong workforce in mental health service settings.
+Two additional counties are in conversation to sign on. - (OMHSAS.7) Fund scholarships to expand the number of certified peer specialists (CPS) in Pennsylvania to ensure a strong workforce in mental health service settings.
 Peer support services are included in Pennsylvania's state plan under Rehabilitative Services.
 Offering scholarships for Peer Specialist Certification training enhances and strengthens HCBS as this service reduces mental disability and restores beneficiaries to their best functional level supporting participation in HCBS.
 COVID-19 paused training and certification for peer specialists for nearly a year, resulting in a reduced subset of the HCBS workforce.
 To become a CPS in Pennsylvania, individuals must complete a two-week course.
-Once certified, the CPS may be employed by several mental health organizations and their services may be billed to Medicaid. - o January 2024 Update: As of December 2023, 75% of the 94 scholarship recipients are certified. - o July 2023 Update: None at this time.
+Once certified, the CPS may be employed by several mental health organizations and their services may be billed to Medicaid. - o April 2024 Update: None at this time. - o January 2024 Update: As of December 2023, 75% of the 94 scholarship recipients are certified.